Spittal Pond Nature Reserve: History

 The origin of the name is uncertain, although it can probably be traced to one of several places in Scotland that have Spittal as part of their names.
 In the past it was also known as Brackish Pond (due to its brackish water), Peniston's Pond (named after the family who owned these lands) and as Spittal Pond in 1890 (as referred to in Stark's Illustrated Bermuda Guide 1890).
 As the location of the pond and the land surrounding it were used as a hospital and grazing ground for cattle, the name Spittal has been used.

 Initially, in the early part of the 20th century, this reserve was made up of 10 blocks of private land, oriented in a north to south direction.
 It was not subject to development as it was a salty marsh.
 In 1946, Dr. Henry Wilkinson, medical doctor, historian, and the founder of the Bermuda Historical Monuments Trust, who owned part of this land (about 4.5 acres), converted his holdings into a reserve, adjoining the Spittal Pond Bird Sanctuary.
 Over the years, the Bermudian government bought more land in the area and established the Spittal Pond Reserve, which is owned by the government and the Trust.
 Spittal Pond is now reported to be the largest nature reserve and wildlife sanctuary in Bermuda.

 There is mention of a Portuguese shipwreck on this shore dated to 1545 AD, though not confirmed, as when George Somers came to this island in 1609 AD there were no Portuguese settlers on the island.
 A geological feature of historical importance is the "Spanish Rock", (also known as "Portuguese Rock") a rocky cliff overlooking the ocean with inscriptions of the year 1543 AD and indistinct other writings.
-Inscriptions have been interpreted as along with other markings "RP" (abbreviated version of Rex Portugaline, King of Portugal) and a cross denoting the Portuguese Order of Christ.
+Inscriptions have been interpreted as along with other markings "RP" (abbreviated version of Rex Portugaliae, King of Portugal) and a cross denoting the Portuguese Order of Christ.
 This rock piece has been taken out and replaced by a bronze plaque.
 A replica made in plaster of Paris is displayed in the Bermuda Historical Society Museum at Hamilton.

 In view of its varied habitats and rich wildlife, particularly wintering waterfowl, the Spittal Pond and vicinity was declared a Wetland of International Importance, a Ramsar Site, in 1999.

 In 1987, Hurricane Emily caused extensive damage to the casuarina forest in the reserve.
 On 5 September 2003 severe damage was caused to the reserve by Hurricane Fabian.
 It was the strongest hurricane to hit Bermuda since Hurricane Arlene in 1963.
 It was both the most damaging and the first hurricane to cause a death on the island since 1926.
 In September 2010 Hurricane Igor also caused more damage to the reserve.